 An opposing argument to progressive inspections goes thus: By bringing the airplane into the shop every 25 hours, you often spend more money in labor because you have to get to the parts in the first place.
 An inspection plate takes the same amount of time to remove the fifteenth time as it does the first.
 And for a busy FBO, where an airplane's time on the line is money, an airplane on progressive inspections can make itself unavailable too often for the whole process to be cost effective.
 Several FBOs cite this reason for sticking with the 100-hour on rentals.

 A great reason to reason to check financing options with your local bank is not for an aircraft loan at all, but for a home equity loan.
 Just as you can use the equity built up in your home for adding on a family room, you also may be able to use it to buy an airplane.
-The best part is that the interest on home equity loans is deductible.
 Interest on personal aircraft loans is not.
 Home equity loans generally carry interest rates lower than those offered on aircraft loans, but fees and points assessed on home equity loans usually will be higher than for aircraft loans.

 A home equity loan may be particularly attractive to someone who wants to borrow a small amount or to borrow for an experimental or kit aircraft.
 When using a home equity loan, the value of the aircraft for collateral purposes is not important because the home, itself, is the collateral.